Guides

 Media captionTimbertrove Café is the perfect stop after a hike in the Dublin Mountains.

-Regulars flock to Cosy Bean for the almond croissants and the coffee but also for the dog-friendly vibe which includes bowls of water and plenty of treats.
-Space might be limited inside but outdoor tables means you can linger with the pooch.
+Regulars flock to The Cosy Bean for the almond croissants and the coffee but also for the water bowls and treats tailored to dogs.
+Space might be limited inside but outdoor tables mean you can chill out with the pooch on those lovely sunny days.

 Media captionGood Coffee and friendly dogs at the Cosy Bean.